haileyR/haileyR.github.io/blog/t1-git-blog.md

 #### Sharing my experience in the DBC world.
 #### 2014.
 09. 18

 This is my first ever blog posting.
-Althogh I'm not a good writer or enjoy writing, I will start to like it and someday I expect to see myself enjoying it!
+Althogh I am not a good writer or enjoy writing, I will start to like it and someday I expect to see myself enjoying it!

-Aa being an electrical engineering student, I had few chances to play with programming, so I know about half of the terms.
+As being an electrical engineering student, I had few chances to play with programming, so I know about half of the terms.
 BUT, I was not sure what they really meant.
 After reading few desctiptions and watching vidoes, I think I get what those mean.
 I will talk about few things that I learned last 2 days.

 ### What are the benefits of version control?